chiarabarbieri/SNPs_HumanOrigins_Recipes/README.md

 ## CONTENT
 Start with the General Commands for how to first manipulate your dataset, and then check inside each folder for the relative command.md file, which will contain instructions to perform the analysis proposed.
 In most cases the commands refer to a separate R script to further elaborate and plot data.
 In some cases also examples of files to prepare separately for the analysis are included.

+The General Commands and its related R script visualize file include format conversion, data screening for relatives and outliers, ROH, merging datasets, visualizing data on a map, correlation between percentage of native ancestry and consanguineity, plotting ROH in bins.

+The uniparental commands in R include some script to elaborate the haplogrup assignation for Y chromosome and mtDNA and plot frequency pie charts on a map. it also includes one script to plot percentage of native ancestry in autosomal (from ADMIXTURE), y ch and mtdna.

+The folder BEAGLEandIBD includes the terminal commands to run Beagle and refindedIBD. its relative R script includes commands to plot IBD sharing between individuals, between populations, within populations, and between populations over a map.

+The folder BEAGLE includes old scripts and should not be considered.

+The folder PCA includes commands to run smartPCA and R scripts to visualize PCA and calculate Neighbor Joining trees from Fst Distances, and plot it.

+The folder ADMIXTURE includes commands to run ADMIXTURE and R scripts to elaborate the results and plot them.

+The folder ALDER includes commands to run MALDER and R script to plot the results.

 ### Example data
 Some examples of elaborated data and plots are based on the datasets published in [Patterson et al. 2012](https://reich.hms.harvard.edu/sites/reich.hms.harvard.edu/files/inline-files/2012_Patterson_AncientAdmixture_Genetics.pdf) and [Lazaridis et al. 2014](https://reich.hms.harvard.edu/sites/reich.hms.harvard.edu/files/inline-files/2014_Nature_Lazaridis_EuropeThreeAncestries.pdf)